 Arkansas social media age verification law blocked at the last minute

-A federal judge late on Thursday temporarily blocked the state's social media age verification law hours before it was set to go into effect.
+A federal judge late on Thursday temporarily blocked Arkansas' social media age verification law hours before it was set to go into effect.

 Why it matters: Arkansas' is the first such measure in the U.S. that requires age verification from users to open new social media accounts, and for anyone under 18 to have permission from a parent or guardian for a new account.